iluwatar/java-design-patterns/commander/README.md

 **Programmatic Example**

-Managing transactions across different services in a distributed system, such as an e-commerce platform with separate `Payment` and `Shipping` microservices, requires careful coordination to avoid issues.
-When a user places an order but one service (e.g., `Payment`) is unavailable while the other (e.g., `Shipping`) is ready, we need a robust solution to handle this discrepancy.
+Managing transactions across different services in a distributed system, such as an e-commerce platform with separate `Payment` and `Shipping` microservices, requires careful coordination.
+Using the Commander pattern in Java for transaction coordination helps ensure data consistency and reliability, even when services experience partial failures.

 A strategy to address this involves using a `Commander` component that orchestrates the process.
 Initially, the order is processed by the available service (`Shipping` in this case).
 The `Commander` then attempts to synchronize the order with the currently unavailable service (`Payment`) by storing the order details in a database or queueing it for future processing.
 This queueing system must also account for possible failures in adding requests to the queue.